 More restrictive rules shall apply.
 Whenever conflicts exist between federal, state, or local laws, ordinance or rules, the more restrictive provision shall apply.

 Applicants shall post a performance guarantee as provided by section 5-162 of the Apex Town Code.

 Construction Site Waste Management Plan.
 The development of all sites requiring a soil erosion and sedimentation control plan must adhere to the requirements as stated in the Construction Site Waste Management Plan.

+Plan approval exceptions.
+Notwithstanding the general requirements to obtain a plan approval prior to undertaking land-disturbing activity, a plan approval shall not be required for land-disturbing activity that does not exceed 20,000 square feet in surface area.
+In determining the area, lands under one or diverse ownership being developed as a unit will be aggregated.

 (Ord. of 7-16-96, § 5; Ord.
 No. 05-0719-11, § 1, 7-19-05; Ord.
 No. 09-0804-07, § 1, 8-4-09)